Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Financial Institutions's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 8x.
 In other words, Financial Institutions shares trade at around 8x recent earnings.

 That's relatively low compared to, say, the trailing 12-month P/E ratio for the NASDAQ 100 at the end of 2019 (27.29).
 The low P/E ratio could mean that investors are pessimistic about the outlook for the shares or simply that they're under-valued.

 Financial Institutions's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.91.
 A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Financial Institutions's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 |Revenue TTM||$198.3 million|

 |Operating margin TTM||46.79%|

 Financial Institutions share dividends

-While Financial Institutions's payout ratio might seem fairly standard, it's worth remembering that Financial Institutions may be investing much of the rest of its net profits in future growth.
+While Financial Institutions's payout ratio might seem low, this can signify that Financial Institutions is investing more in its future growth.